-There are few pleasures greater than a beauty day at the Lake.
+There are few pleasures greater than a beautiful day at the Lake.

 STERLING TODD KEYS

-LAKE LOUISE, AB — A year of heavy, Pacific Northwest snow (Sterling spends his winters on Vancouver Island) had left me longing for the Rockies and the champagne powder I had grown up shredding.
+LAKE LOUISE, AB — A year of heavy, Pacific Northwest snow (I spend my winters on Vancouver Island) had left me longing for the Rockies and the champagne powder I had grown up shredding.
 I made a pact with myself earlier in the season that I would trek back across the provincial border and experience the glory of the Alberta Rockies again, if only for a short time.

 The road to Lake Louise never looked so sweet.